rdcolema/gpt2-slackbot/README.md

 Bot user application for Slack with auto-generated responses.
 Implements GPT-2 model for fine-tuning on custom datasets.

+See accompanying tutorial in this <a href="https://medium.com/@rdcolema7/deploying-gpt-2-models-in-custom-applications-f8117e482837" > post </a>.

 ### Sample Usage

 To run the application: